 • Avoid dark, isolated fuel pumps: Stay at a well-lit gas pump in view of the store merchant.

-What happens if your information gets skimmed?
+What happens if your credit card gets skimmed?

 If your credit or debit card is skimmed, the criminal may try to use your banking information to: